-BHHS 105 Crisis Intervention 3 cr.
+BHHS 105 Crisis Intervention

 This course provides an introduction to observing and analyzing behavioral symptoms in persons with behavioral health disabilities.
-Emphasis is placed on recognizing common behavioral elements and in utilizing interventions appropriate to specific situations.
-Diagnostics, behavioral management approaches, crisis intervention methods, and links between analysis and intervention will be presented.
+Emphasis is placed on recognizing common behavioral elements and in utilizing interventions appropriate to specific behavioral situations.
+Diagnostics, management approaches, crisis intervention methods, and links between analysis and intervention will be presented.
 The course is taught in three modules: a) observation, analysis, assessment; b) management and modification of behavior; c) crisis management, intervention and safety.
 Note: This course meets the MHRT/Community Requirement - Crisis Identification and Resolution.

-Prerequisite(s): ENGL-080 or ENGL-101 or appropriate placement Corequisite(s): BHHS-100
+Corequisite(s): BHHS-100